 'The Sleeping Beauty' - one of the first videos from the series, directed by Fabio, choreographed by the former principal dancer of Rambert, Dane Hurst and featuring actress Emma Rigby, showcased at numerous film festivals and has won over 20 international awards, including 'Best Music Video' at the prestigious LA Short Fest.

 Overall, Fabio is creating a set of visually stunning videos and beautiful original piano music with which he hopes to inspire younger generations and create a new love for contemporary dance and music.

-The second composition, released under the '24' album is 'Something Left to Love', featuring actor Russell Tovey.
+The first composition, released under the '24' album is 'Something Left to Love', featuring actor Russell Tovey.
 Russel is best-know for his roles in Quantico, Supernatural, Sherlock and The Good Liar.

 The video explores the theme of mental health and outlines the non-discriminatory nature of its effect on everyone.
 Russell masterfully portrays the internal struggle of a public figure, hiding his true feelings behind a well-polished facade.